jaidencode/Unix-Optrix/README.md

 ```

 The build now also creates a blank 100&nbsp;MB storage image named
 `drive_c.img`.
+A minimal partition table is written so the bootloader can
-The build process now packages this image inside the ISO and
+locate both the kernel and a data partition.
+The image is packaged inside the
-removes the temporary file afterwards.
+ISO and the temporary file removed afterwards.

 If `mkisofs` is available an ISO named `OptrixOS.iso` is created.
 Boot the
 system with: